We’re always looking for new female voices to join our collective

 - Please provide a short synopsis of the work (2–3 sentences), and in the case of prose please highlight whether your work falls into fiction, non-fiction or creative non-fiction

 - Please also supply a short biography – whether it’s your first or fiftieth time submitting (it’s useful to have your latest version) – as well as details of your social media handles, blogs and/or web pages, so we can link to them when promoting your piece.
 Please follow this format, using hyperlinks as below:

 Name Here | @twitterhandle | anyotherlinkshere.com

 Please include a short bio about yourself here.
-One or two sentences works best, and feel to include extra links within the bio itself.
+One or two sentences works best, and feel free to include extra links within the bio itself.

 All pieces must adhere to the following:

 - Your submission must be of your own work